davidben/tls-trust-expressions/pki-transition-strategies.md

 However, in an intermediate compression scheme, clients must carry the entire intermediate set, even CAs they do not trust.
 Even if an intermediate appears unreachable from the client’s trusted CAs, it may become reachable with a cross-sign.

-### Trust Expressions with Intermediate Certificate
+### Trust Anchor Negotiation with Intermediate Certificate

 Pre-shipping a trusted intermediate with a client is equivalent to simply treating the intermediate as a trust anchor, with some time bound.
-Thus trust expressions can be used to implement intermediate compression with no additional mechanism.
+Trust anchor negotiation can then be used to implement intermediate compression with no additional mechanism.
+(See the [explainer](explainer.md#minimizing-server-operator-burden) for a discussion on why this is valuable.)

 CAs use the ACME extension to ship two chains to the TLS server, one with the intermediate, rooted at the long-lived key, and one without the intermediate, rooted at the short-lived key.
 Clients trust both the long-lived key and the most recent corresponding short-lived key.
 If the client’s trust anchors are up-to-date, the server will use the shorter chain.
 If the client’s trust anchors become out-of-date, the server will automatically fallback to the longer chain, until the client is updated.

-### Trust Expressions with Parallel Issuance
+### Trust Anchor Negotiation with Parallel Issuance

-As in the other scenarios, trust expressions enable a parallel issuance alternative.
+As in the other scenarios, trust anchor negotiation enables a parallel issuance alternative.
 The CA maintains two parallel signing infrastructures:

 1. An offline, long-lived root A1, which cross-signs an online, short-lived intermediate A2
 2. An online, short-lived root B1, separate from A1 and A2